bwv988/barnsley_fern/README.md

-# barnsley_fern
+# Barnsley Fern

-Some tests with p5.js
+This is a p5.js prototype implementation for drawing the "Barnsley Fern" fractal IFS.